The viral take on AI replacement is mostly wrong. One part it got right.

 That part is accurate.
 And nobody at the marketing layer is talking about it.

-I spent a decade red-teaming corporate networks before I built this business.
-The pattern I see now in AI deployments is the same pattern I used to walk into engagements with a notebook and find sitting wide open.
-Service accounts with admin rights nobody audits.
-OAuth grants from three different tools that together add up to "this vendor can read every email I have ever received."
-API keys checked into a GitHub repo because someone needed it to work on a Tuesday.
+I spent a decade red-teaming networks before I built this business.
+The pattern I see now is the same one I found then.
+Wide open every time.
+Service accounts with admin rights nobody checks.
+OAuth grants that stack up to "this vendor can read every email I have ever sent."
+API keys in a GitHub repo because someone needed it to work on a Tuesday.
 None of that started bad.
 All of it ends bad.

 What to do about it